Nomad-Media/samples/nomad-samples/js/asset-groups/Readme.md

-# AssetGroups API
-Learning to use the Nomad API assetGroup path to work with asset groups in JavaScript

 ## AssetGroups API Sample Code

-This walkthrough outlines how to use the sample code for the asset group API process that Nomad provides using Python.
+This walkthrough outlines how to use the sample code for the asset group API process that Nomad provides using Javascript

-## Prerequisites

-- Visual Studio Code or similar code editor

 > 📘 Note
 >